dotnet/orleans/Orleans-Streams/Streams-Extensibility.md

 ## Writing Completely New Stream Provider

 It is also posible to write a completely new Stream Provider.
 In such a case there is very little integration that needs to be done from Orleans perspective.
 You just need to implement the [`IStreamProviderImpl`](https://github.com/dotnet/orleans/blob/master/src/Orleans/Streams/Providers/IStreamProviderImpl.cs) interface, which is a thin interface that allows application code to get a handle to the stream.
 Beyond that, it is totaly up to you how to implement it.
-Implementing a completely new Stream Provider might tunr to be a rather challangiung task, since you might need access to various internal runtime components, some of which may have internal access.
+Implementing a completely new Stream Provider might turn to be a rather complicated task, since you might need access to various internal runtime components, some of which may have internal access.

-We currently do not envision a scenario where one would need to implement a completely new Stream Provider and could not instead achieve his goals through the two options outlined above: either via extended configuration or by writing a Queue Adapter.
-However, if you think you have such a scenarion, we would like to hear about it and work together on simplifying a way for writing new Stream Provider.
+We currently do not envision scenarios where one would need to implement a completely new Stream Provider and could not instead achieve his goals through the two options outlined above: either via extended configuration or by writing a Queue Adapter.
+However, if you think you have such a scenario, we would like to hear about it and work together on simplifying writing new Stream Providers.